WorkerFramework/worker-framework/worker-queue-rabbit.md

  - The configuration file is invalid
  - A connection to the RabbitMQ server cannot be established
- - A queue of a differing type has already been declared with the same name
+ - A queue of a differing type has already been declared with the routing key

  The following scenarios have been identified as possible runtime failure modes for this module: